Wire-Network/wire-cdt/docs/migrating-from-antelope.md

   permanent state on *your* account.
 A contract expecting a million rows needs a policy sized for a million rows.
 This is where a port's costs actually live.
 - **Failed transactions cost the payer nothing objectively** — `add_transaction_usage` is reached only on the success path.
-Budget headroom for peaks, not for failures.
+They are not free, though: a failing transaction still accrues *subjective* CPU against its first authorizer on the node that ran it, which is what the throttling above measures.
+Budget objective headroom for peaks; budget failures out of your retry logic.

 ### What you do not need to change